What Type of Account is Accounts Receivable?

 - Unapplied credits (removing unapplied credits can help you reduce the amount of overdue receivables on your list, which is better for your organization)

-You’ll want to address the customers who have been overdue on their payments the longest.
+You’ll want to address the customers who have been late on their payments the longest.
 From there, you can work your way down the list.